hydrusvideodeduplicator/hydrus-video-deduplicator/docs/installation.md

     uv pip install hydrusvideodeduplicator
     ```

-    To install the GUI, run `uv pip install hydrusvideodeduplicator[gui]`.
+    To install the GUI, run `uv pip install "hydrusvideodeduplicator[gui]"`.

 You should now be good to go.
 Proceed to [usage.](./usage.md)